INVESTIGATIONS

 INTELLIGENCE BRIEFING:

 The building itself is set over three floors with a cellar.
 The cellar has been known to flood due to the water table and there are also attic spaces.
-Dark and damp spaces all contribute to the atmosphere of this location.
+There are dark and damp spaces that all contribute to the atmosphere of this location.

-The building is now being renovated by the current owners, and is very popular with paranormal enthusiasts.
+The building is now being renovated by the current owners an is very popular with paranormal enthusiasts.
 Recently a new section of the house has been opened for investigators.

 Your event includes use of: